CE INFORMATION FOR FAMILIES

 Registering your child for CE examinations

 Parent/guardian registration for CE exams can be made online.
-The next session will be the Spring 2025 session.
-Registration will open in the autumn term.
+The next session is the Spring 2025 session.
+Registration is open now.

 History